OVAL-Community/OVAL/guidelines/oval-schema-documentation/windows-definitions-schema.rst

       - Desc.
     * - max_passwd_age
       - oval-def:EntityStateIntType (0..1)
-      - Specifies, in seconds (from a DWORD), the maximum allowable password age.
+      - Alternate Name: "Maximum password age".
+Specifies, in seconds (from a DWORD), the maximum allowable password age.
 A value of TIMEQ_FOREVER (max DWORD value, 4294967295) indicates that the password never expires.
 The minimum valid value for this element is ONE_DAY (86400).
 See the USER_MODALS_INFO_0 structure returned by a call to NetUserModalsGet().
     * - min_passwd_age
       - oval-def:EntityStateIntType (0..1)
-      - Specifies the minimum number of seconds that can elapse between the time a password changes and when it can be changed again.
+      - Alternate Name: "Minimum password age".
+Specifies the minimum number of seconds that can elapse between the time a password changes and when it can be changed again.
 A value of zero indicates that no delay is required between password updates.
     * - min_passwd_len
       - oval-def:EntityStateIntType (0..1)
-      - Specifies the minimum allowable password length.
+      - Alternate Name: "Minimum password length".
+Specifies the minimum allowable password length.
 Valid values for this element are zero through PWLEN.
     * - password_hist_len
       - oval-def:EntityStateIntType (0..1)
-      - Specifies the length of password history maintained.
+      - Alternate Name: "Enforce password history".
+Specifies the length of password history maintained.
 A new password cannot match any of the previous usrmod0_password_hist_len passwords.
 Valid values for this element are zero through DEF_MAX_PWHIST.
     * - password_complexity
       - oval-def:EntityStateBoolType (0..1)
-      - A boolean value that signifies whether passwords must meet the complexity requirements put forth by the operating system.
+      - Alternate Name: "Password must meet complexity requirements".
+A boolean value that signifies whether passwords must meet the complexity requirements put forth by the operating system.
     * - reversible_encryption
       - oval-def:EntityStateBoolType (0..1)
-      - Determines whether or not passwords are stored using reversible encryption.
+      - Alternate name: "Store passwords using reversible encryption".
+Determines whether or not passwords are stored using reversible encryption.
     * - anonymous_name_lookup
       - oval-def:EntityStateBoolType (0..1)
-      - Determines whether or not an anonymous user may query the local LSA policy.
+      - Alternate name: "Allow anonymous SID/Name translation".
+Determines whether or not an anonymous user may query the local LSA policy.

 ______________

 .. _peheader_test:

-< peheader_test >
+< peheader_test > (Deprecated)
 ---------------------------------------------------------
+Deprecation Info
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+* Deprecated As Of Version 5.12
+* Reason:
+* Comment: This test has been deprecated due to lack of documented usage and will be removed in version 6.0 of the language.

 The peheader_test is used to check data from a Portable Executable file header.
 It extends the standard TestType as defined in the oval-definitions-schema and one should refer to the TestType description for more information.
 The required object element references a peheader_object and the optional state element specifies the metadata to check.

 **Extends:** oval-def:TestType